All posts

 Generate XML documents efficiently

-Another often-repeated mantra is “There are no silver bullets” everything is a trade-off, for example, parallelism might decrease query duration but increases CPU usage.
+Another often-repeated mantra is "There are no silver bullets."
+Everything is a trade-off.
+Parallelism might decrease query duration, for example, but it increases CPU usage.

 Well, this blog post (and hopefully series) will try to cover a few of those very rare silver bullets.
 Now I'm cheating a bit in my definition, these tips will be along the lines "did you know this existed?" and the alternative is writing the query in a sub-optimal way.
 Let's get to it then!